 - Soak ½ cup of cooked rice in ½ cup water in a clay pot for about 10-12 hours or overnight.

-- The next day, transfer fermented rice to a blender and blend to smooth paste.
+- The next day, transfer fermented rice to a blender and blend to a smooth paste.

 - Transfer blended rice into a mixing bowl.